CaptainUnderpants14/Snake-Game/README.md

-Put both file in a single folder and run app.java
+Put both files in a single folder and run app.java